shicks/ahep/site/modules/1814-long-may-she-wave/index.md

 prep: 10-15 minutes
 supplies: Construction paper, magazines, glue, ruler, pen
 ```
+>Roll, push.
+>She worked alongside her mother and grandmother.
+>But this flag was so large that all of the seamstresses in the house were called to help.
+{.nowrap}

 Many women worked together as a team over an extended period of time
 to create the enormous flag that flew over Fort McHenry.
 In this